🔍

 🔊

-Conditional mood (Condizionale) of the verb gonfiàre
+condizionale gonfiare.
+Conditional mood of the verb gonfiare

 Tempo semplice

-Condizionale presente gonfiàre
+Condizionale presente gonfiare

 io gonfierei